zaiste/zaiste.net/content/programming/nodejs/howtos/howto-shutdown-nodejs-server.md

 +++
+title = "How To Shutdown a Node.js Server"
 +++

-# How To Shutdown a Node.js Server

 1. Subscribe to the `connection` event which provides the socket for each new connection.
 2. Remember each socket